50 First Dates Ending, Explained

 50 First Dates Plot Synopsis

 Henry Roth (Adam Sandler) is a veterinarian who is quite popular with the ladies.
 But one day, he meets Lucy (Drew Barrymore) at a café and is really smitten by her.
-Unbeknownst to him, she suffers from short term memory loss and has no recollection of meeting Henry the next day.
+Unbeknownst to him, she suffers from short-term memory loss and has no recollection of meeting Henry the next day.
 But such is the power of love that Henry takes it upon himself to make Lucy fall in love with him every day.
-Will his romantic gestures prove to be futile, or will she heal, giving them the happily ever after that Henry has worked so hard for?
+Will his romantic gestures prove futile, or will she heal, giving them the happily ever after that Henry has worked so hard for?

 50 First Dates Ending